 I started my journey off eating breakfast at one of the most photogenic spots in Tampa, Oxford Exchange.
 The Oxford Exchange reminded me of European shopping and eating experiences.
 Here you can gather with your friends under one roof with a collection of experiences from shopping, eating, to afternoon tea this space cultivates a spirit of human interaction that I love in a place!
 I opted for a light breakfast at the coffee roaster.
 Here I had amazing banana nut bread and a latte from Buddy Brew Coffee.

-After your bellies are satisfied, head across the street to railroad tycoon Henry B. Plant’s legendary Tampa Bay Hotel. now home to the University of South Florida that faces the riverfront with its fairytale-esque minarets.
+After your bellies are satisfied, head across the street to railroad tycoon Henry B. Plant’s legendary Tampa Bay Hotel. now home to the University of Tampa that faces the riverfront with its fairytale-esque minarets.

 From there cross the bridge over the Hillsborough River to the Tampa Riverwalk.
 Over the years, Tampa capitalized on the river that runs through it transforming this boardwalk route that is perfect for pedestrians and cyclists.
 If you are on a budget, this is one of my top tips for things to do for free in Tampa!

 Keep an eye out for manatees, dolphins, and alligators along the way!
 Part of the charm of Florida is the wildlife.

 Day 1: Lunch in Tampa and a Museum